chk-n/dash/README.md

 ```

 ## Current status
-- Only MacOS and Linux supported
+- Only MacOS aarch64 supported and tested
 - NOT SAFE (yet), no bound checking (requires global error handling)